Ramon Magsaysay: Hukbong Bayan Laban sa Hapon

 In early 1954, Benigno Aquino Jr. was appointed by President Magsaysay to act as his personal emissary to Luis Taruc, leader of the rebel group, Hukbalahap.
 Also in 1954, Lt.
-Col. Laureño Maraña, the former head of Force X of the 16th PC Company, assumed command of the 7th BCT, which had become one of the most mobile striking forces of the Philippine ground forces against the Huks, from Colonel Valeriano.
+Col. Laureño Maraña, the former head of Force X of the 16th PC Company, assumed command of the 7th BCT, which had become one of the most mobile strikes of the Philippine ground forces against the Huks, under Colonel Valeriano.
 Force X employed psychological warfare through combat intelligence and infiltration that relied on secrecy in planning, training, and execution of attack.
 The lessons learned from Force X and Nenita were combined in the 7th BCT.

 With the all out anti-dissidence campaigns against the Huks, they numbered less than 2,000 by 1954 and without the protection and support of local supporters, active Huk resistance no longer presented a serious threat to Philippine security.
 From February to mid-September 1954, the largest anti-Huk operation, "Operation Thunder-Lightning" was conducted that resulted in Taruc's surrender on May 17.
 Further cleanup operations of the remaining guerrillas lasted throughout 1955, cutting their number to less than 1,000 by year's end.

-Foreign policies
+Foreign policy

 Southeast Asia Treaty Organization

 The administration of President Magsaysay was active in the fight against the expansion of communism in Asia.
 He made the Philippines a member of the Southeast Asia Treaty Organization (SEATO), which was established in Manila on September 8, 1954, during the "Manila Conference".
 Members of SEATO were alarmed at the possible victory of North Vietnam over South Vietnam, which could spread communist ideology to other countries in the region.
 The possibility that a communist state can influence or cause other countries to adopt the same system of government is called the domino theory.

 The active coordination of the Magsaysay administration with the Japanese government led to the Reparation Agreement.
 This was an agreement between the two countries, obligating the Japanese government to pay $550 million as reparation for war damages to the Philippines.

+The SEATO agreement have proved to be unpopular among the Philippines' Asian neighbors, having its original members were the U.S., France, the U.K., Australia, Pakistan and New Zealand, with the U.S. as its driving force.
+His support for South Vietnamese president Ngo Dinh Diem became unpopular to the Vietnamese public especially those in the north.
+Magsaysay also pressured Cambodian Prince Norodom Sihanouk for Cambodia to join SEATO and claimed that the prince was violating Cambodia's non-alignment policy.